TimKam/empathic-jason/README.md

     acceptable("Show university ad", "Show community college ad"). acceptable("Show community college ad", "Show university ad").

-First, the persuader sends its utility mappings to the mitigator and receives the mitigator's utility mapping in response.
+First, the persuader sends its utility mappings to the mitigator and receives the mitigator's utility mappings in response.
 Then, the persuader determines the action it will propose to execute.
 It first selects the action that maximizes its own utility (``Show vodka ad``) and checks if it conflicts with the other agent's preferred action (``Show university ad``).
 After determining the apparent conflict, the agent queries the acceptability rule base to determine whether the preferred action is acceptable even in the case of conflict.